MatthewCech/INI-cpp/STYLEGUIDE.md

 ---

 #### Indenting
 2 spaces are used in lieu of tabs to keep code more compact and consistently spaced across editors.
+However, if someone is insisting on tabs and won't work on the project otherwise, then tabs should be used because it's often easier for space users to tweak settings to make tabs look consistent than the other way around.
+A mix of tabs and spaces is quite possibly the worst outcome, and should be avoided at all costs regardless of personal indent opinions.

 #### Comments
 Single line comments have a space before them to ensure consistent formatting and readability, and to differentiate them from commented out code which has no space.